hackdaworld/gmote/README.md

 Moreover, the design, hardware, firmware and software of the GMote project is open source and free to use without any restriction.
 To enable everyone to participate, everything is kept as simple as possible, ranging from the low-level PCB design and firmware up to the high-level IoT platform app.

-Since it aims to become a project for a hopefully huge community, let the GMote developers know what you think about it, about problems that occured, additional features that you require and everything you would like to have different in the current realization.
+Since it aims to become a project for a hopefully huge community, let the GMote developers know what you think about it, about problems that occured, additional features that you require and everything you would like to have changed in the current realization.
 Anything on your mind?
 Maybe to remove the RTC in favor of the internal watchdog timer to make the board even more simple (thereby accepting some inaccuracy in the periodicity of frames)?
 No I2C pinout or at least another version without?